Ciekce/Stormphrax/src/3rdparty/fmt/README.md

 # Security Policy

-To report a security issue, please disclose it at [security advisory](https://github.com/fmtlib/fmt/security/advisories/new).
+To reportSingle a security issue, please disclose it at [security advisory](https://github.com/fmtlib/fmt/security/advisories/new).

 This project is maintained by a team of volunteers on a